DORA: Exploring Outlier Representations in Deep Neural Networks: Evaluation

 \subsection{Hyperparameter selection}

-Incorporating distance metrics for representations frequently relies on a set of hyperparameters.
 This section examines the selection of parameters in terms of their ability to attain optimal alignment with the semantic baselines.
-In our experiments, we employed a pre-trained ResNet18 model on ImageNet, and the ImageNet-2012 validation set with 50,000 images across 1,000 classes for computing the data-aware distances, including Minkowski, Pearson, Spearman, and EA$_n$ distances.
-To ensure consistency, we standardized the activations of the representations by centering them around zero and scaling their standard deviation to 1 for each of the 1,000 neural representations across the dataset, as previously described.
+In our empirical analysis, we utilized a pre-trained ResNet18 model on ImageNet, along with the ILSVRC-2012 validation set consisting of 50,000 images and 1,000 classes, employed for the data-aware metrics.
+Herein, we calculated the distance metrics between output logit representations, that is, the pre-softmax representations.
+For data-aware metrics, outputs of representations underwent normalization as discussed in Section \ref{sec:distance_metrics}.
+Conversely, for the data-agnostic distance metric, specifically EA$_s$, no normalization procedure was undertaken.